smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-deliveryoptimization.md

 <!-- DOModifyCacheDrive-Description-Begin -->
 <!-- Description-Source-ADMX -->
-Specifies the drive Delivery Optimization shall use for its cache.
+Specifies the drive that Delivery Optimization should use for its cache.

-By default, %SystemDrive% is used to store the cache.
 The drive location can be specified using environment variables, drive letter or using a full path.
 <!-- DOModifyCacheDrive-Description-End -->

 <!-- DOModifyCacheDrive-Editable-Begin -->